-Because of this line’s popularity and their breeding with other lines, it does mean that not all Red Nose Pit Bulls are part of this strain now, but there are still breeding enthusiasts that work to preserve this specific line.
+Because of this line’s popularity and their breeding with other lines, it does mean that not all Red Nose Pitbulls are part of this strain now.
+But there are still breeding enthusiasts that work to preserve this specific line.

-The term ‘Pit Bull’ is one that, in recent decades, has begun to conjure up images of vicious, aggressive dogs that many people believe do not deserve a loving family home.
-This is a tragedy given that much of the reputation they have garnered is unfair.
+The term ‘Pitbull’ is one that, in recent decades, has begun to conjure up images of vicious, aggressive dogs.
+Because of this fear, many believe they do not deserve a loving family home.
+This is a tragedy, given that much of the reputation they have garnered is unfair.

-Because the American Pit Bull Terrier, due to its powerful physique, historical breeding and jaws, has been favored by those that encourage dog fighting and those that want to own a powerful status symbol dog, they often end up in the wrong hands with irresponsible owners that have helped to give the breed a bad name.
+Because the American Pitbull Terrier, due to its powerful physique, historical breeding, and jaws, has been favored by those that encourage dogfighting and those that want to own a powerful status symbol dog, they often end up in the wrong hands with irresponsible owners that have helped to give the breed a bad name.

 Red Nose Reputation

-Identifying a Red Nose
+Identifying A Red Nose